techmarionette/eris-docker/config.md

 Secret used when generating Bearer tokens.
 By default this is a random key set on startup, but can be set in the configuration, or via the `-s` flag to allow concurrent instances of eris to service requests.

+### HashKey

+A 64 or 32 character key for use with secure cookies.

+## BlockKey

+A 32 or 16 character key for use with secure cookies.

 ## Log Section